 No. As a kindness to your Practitioner please wait until you are feeling better and not contagious before scheduling a session.

 Do I tip my Reiki Practitioner?

-This is at client’s discretion.
+This is at the client’s discretion.
 If you felt you had a beneficial and caring session, then you may wish to show your gratitude.

 Can you have too much Reiki?

 No, Reiki is beneficial and works with your body’s energy.
 In fact, your own energetic body is in control of how much Reiki it wants and needs during the session and utilizes it accordingly.
-Like breathing, you will comfortably take in as much as you need to support you.
+Like breathing, you will comfortably take in as much as you need to support yourself.